spamb0t/RMWatcher/README.md

 ## Installing & Launching

-1. Download the latest installer for your system (x64 or x86) from the [Releases](../../releases) page.
+1. Download the latest installer from the [Releases](../../releases) page.
 2. Run the installer and choose your preferred installation directory.
 3. Optionally create desktop or Start Menu shortcuts during setup.
 4. Click "Install".